Barry25000/logo_maker/README.md

 To run tests, run the following command: <br>
 npm run test, all 11 tests will pass. <br>
-Tests were created and distributed by class instrutors.
+Tests were created and distributed by class instructors.

 ## Questions